ycbq999/Streamlit_CI-CD_Template/README.md

         streamlit    latest    70b0759a094d   About a minute ago   1.02GB 4 Run the docker container by typing this:  docker run -p 8501:8501 streamlit

+## we finally get it run on auzre app service

+    Push the docker file to azure image registory through main.yml file from the workflow --- after trigering the action which will create a work flow and automaticall push it to the azure image registory.

+    you however need to mannually deploy the image to azure app service. make sure choose the right setting.
+Do not add command line since you have entry point from docker file.